forlilab/Ringtail/README.md

 ```

 #### From conda-forge
-Ringtail 2 is now available on conda-forge, and installation from conda-forge will handle all of the dependencies.
+Ringtail 2 is available on conda-forge, and installation from conda-forge will handle all of the dependencies.

 ```bash
 $ conda install -c conda-forge ringtail